gosquad/guidelines/README.md

 # guidelines

 **WORK IN PROGRESS**
+**THIS WILL BE SPLIT INTO DIFFERENT FOLDERS WHEN THERE'S ENOUGH CONTENT**

 ## Commit Messages
 A commit message should be comprehensible at a glance.
 This can be achieved by composing the message in the following order.

 **NOTE:** The first two parts **must** be in the commit message

 #### 1. Emoji
 The emoji indicates the general purpose of the commit.
-Use all that apply and seperate them with a space.
+Use all that apply and separate them with a space.

 |      Emoji       | Code               | Purpose                       |
 |:----------------:|:-------------------|:------------------------------|